Program Sites

 1 Harpst St., Arcata, 95521

 Exempt instructions: All students reporting a placement with an employer MUST be pre-approved by faculty.
 Faculty should not be involved in directly placing students with an employer.
 While these positions are best pre-arranged or acquired by the student, faculty may recommend students to the site as long as the site screens the student candidates and has full control of the final hiring decision.
-Students should understand that their employer (not Cal Poly Humboldt) is fully responsible for their student employee Workers' Compensation and general liability in these cases.
+Students should understand that their EMPLOYER is fully responsible for their student employee Workers' Compensation and general liability in these cases.
 Students, please note the following:

 1. Please write the agency name of your employer in the field on the Student Learning Plan, a form that is part of the process when you report your "Exempt" placement in S4.